sumioturk/finagle-Sashimi/README.md

 - Update APIs mulfunctions on all updatable fields: `is8th`, `sashimi`

-Updated field may be overrided by previous value.

 # SASHIMI?
 SASHIMI is a web service deleting your tweets periodically.
 Available on `http://SashimiQuality.com:9000`.
 Current build status can be seen at `http://sashimiquality.com:8080/cc.xml` using `CCMenu.app`.